 - Privacy.
 Juveniles are typically afforded protection against the release of court records to the public.

 - Judge trial.
 Minors do not have the right to trial by jury; a judge will rule on the case if it proceeds to trial.

 - Bail.
 Juveniles do not have a right to bail, though they are often released to their parents or guardians to await trial.

 - Records protection.
 In many cases, the criminal records of a juvenile can be sealed so that a youthful transgression does not negatively impact them for the rest of their lives.

 Additionally, juveniles convicted of a crime are typically dealt with in the juvenile justice system.
 The exception to that rule applies to minors who the court determines should be tried as adults.
 Our experienced lawyers work hard to avoid that consequences and to keep young people charged with a crime in the juvenile justice system.
 Our firm understands the unique law and issues that are at play in juvenile prosecutions.
 Let us put our knowledge and experience to work for you

-If your child has been involved in a criminal act, the experienced juvenile criminal defense attorney at Manikas Law LLC can help.
+If your child has been involved in a criminal act, the experienced juvenile criminal defense attorney at Manikas Law can help.
 Drawing on his experience in the prosecutor’s office and intimate knowledge of juvenile law, attorney Kyle Manikas knows how to obtain the best possible legal result for your family.

-If your child is facing a criminal or a serious traffic matter in in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in northern Virginia, and you need to speak with an attorney, contact Manikas Law LLC by telephone or send us a confidential e-mail.
+If your child is facing a criminal or a serious traffic matter in in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in northern Virginia, and you need to speak with an attorney, contact Manikas Law LLC by telephone at 703-556-0004 or send us a confidential e-mail.